bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 The workshop is split in to steps, to help break them in to specific goals.
 If you don't manage to complete one step, you can simply move on to a working version and continue the workshop.

-For example, if you're working on step 3, and the group is ready to get started on step 4, simply change to the "step4" directory and use https://localhost:3004/ to get to a version thata has steps 1 to 3 already completed.
+For example, if you're working on step 3, and the group is ready to get started on step 4, simply change to the "step4" directory and use https://localhost:3004/ to get to a version that has steps 1 to 3 already completed.

 ### Connecting to the virtual machine

-When working on the files, you can edit them directly on your host maching.
+When working on the files, you can edit them directly on your host machine.
 However, there are some things that must be done from within the virtual machine.
 To avoid issues, it's recommended you always do things in the virtual machine.

 You can either connect to the machine from the VirtualBox management application, or from your command line: